Orbit

 GOAL 1

-Understand how faculty members manage their workload and plan for promotions
+Understand how faculty manages their workload and plans for promotions

 GOAL 2